LivelyIE/web/tasks/markdown/T_MaxMonthlyPayments.md

  Depending on the bank, this can be roughly €250 and will decrease per child.

 Your bank will combine these factors and "stress test" them to ensure that you will be able to manage a possible increase in interest rates.
- One way banks stress test your income is by testing it against a hypothetical 2% increase in interest rates.
+ Lenders stress test your income by testing it against a hypothetical 2% increase in interest rates.

-### Example Calculation
+### Calculating Your Maximum Monthly Repayment

+Try the Lively's in-app calculator to calculate an estimate of your max monthly repayment based on your finances.
+ Here's an example of how an estimate might look:

-Imagine a couple saving a combined €1000 per month.
-They are paying €1400 in rent, and regularly have €50 in disposable income left after expenses.
+Imagine a couple saving a combined €1000 per month and who are paying €1400 in rent.
- This would total €2450 that may contribute to mortgage repayments.
-Detracting an additional buffer of €250 for their child, they have €2200 remaining.
+ This would total €2400 that may contribute to mortgage repayments.
+Detracting an additional buffer of €250 for their child, they have €2150 remaining.
  Lastly, they reduce the total by roughly 25% to mimic the bank's "stress test", estimating their maximum monthly payment at €1650.